 (d) Industrial — to provide for manufacturing industry, the storage and distribution of goods and associated uses;

+(ea) Industrial Deferred — land suitable for future industrial development but where there are various planning, servicing and environmental requirements which need to be addressed before industrial development can take place;

 (e) Rural — to provide for the sustainable use of land for agriculture, assist in the conservation and wise use of natural resources including water, flora, fauna and minerals, provide a distinctive rural landscape setting for the urban areas and accommodate carefully planned rural living developments;

 (f) Private Recreation — to accommodate regionally significant open space and recreational activities in private use.

-[Clause 12 amended in Gazette 9 Apr 2010 p.
-1363.]
+[Clause 12 amended: Gazette 9 Apr 2010 p.
+1363; 9 May 2014 p.
+1429.]

 13. Change of zone by resolution

+(1) The Commission may, by resolution, transfer land —

-By resolution of the Commission notified in the Gazette, land may be transferred from the Urban Deferred zone to the Urban zone.
+(a) from the Urban Deferred zone to the Urban zone; or

+(b) from the Industrial Deferred zone to the Industrial zone.

+(2) A resolution under subclause (1) takes effect —

+(a) on the day on which notification of the resolution is published in the Gazette (publication day); or

+(b) on a day after publication day that is specified in the resolution.

+[Clause 13 inserted: Gazette 9 May 2014 p.
+1429.]

 Part 5 — Special control areas

 Division 1 — Operation of special control areas